How are your competitors aware of “risky” accounts months before your company is?

-From October 2015 to October 2016, industry credit groups exchanged information on transactions in excess of $10B, covering 553,000+ different companies.
-More than 12,162 companies, with balances totaling $484M, were reported with balances greater than 91 days past due.
-Groups reported 6,834 alerts for NSF Checks, and 260 Bankruptcy Alerts.
+From January 2017 to January 2018, CMA industry credit groups exchanged information on transactions in excess of $11B, covering 1.2M+ different companies.
+More than 47,000 companies were reported with balances greater than 91 days past due.
+Groups reported 846 alerts for NSF Checks, and 142 Bankruptcy Alerts.
 More numbers like these can be found here.

 CMA offers more than 50 industry credit groups and networks at the local and national level; including food and beverage, construction, health care equipment and more.
 Active participation in these groups is rated as a top benefit that Credit Management Association offers.

 - Instant alerts: who’s passing NSF checks, who’s been placed for collection, changed ownership or filed bankruptcy

 - One-click UNLIMITED account clearances through CMA’s interactive website, www.anscers.com

 - Access to Credit Alerts to find out immediately when accounts are slowing, are placed for collection, or have filed for bankruptcy.

 - Past-due report on delinquent accounts from participating group members.